Shihyeon/ImagictHud/README.md

 # Imagict Hud

-Client-side mod that displays player head, nickname, coordinates, and biome on in-game HUD
+Client-side mod that displays the player's head, nickname, coordinates, indicators, etc. on the in-game HUD.

 Please submit issues, improvements, and suggestions [here](https://github.com/Shihyeon/ImagictHud/issues).

 The developer is Korean and not proficient in English.
-We would appreciate it if you could contribute to the translation (PR).
+We would appreciate it if you could contribute to the translation ([Pull request](https://github.com/Shihyeon/ImagictHud/pulls)).

 ## Installation